 (i) PM-PN: Particle mass (PM) and particle number (PN) measurements.

-(ii) AP: Additional Pollutant measurements, i.e. measurement procedures for exhaust substances which are not yet regulated yet as compounds but may be regulated in the near future, such as NO2, ethanol, aldehydes and ammonia.
+(ii) AP: Additional Pollutant measurements, i.e. measurement procedures for exhaust substances which are not yet regulated as compounds but may be regulated in the near future, such as NO2, ethanol, aldehydes and ammonia.

 (iii) LabProcICE: test conditions and measurement procedures of existing regulated compounds for vehicles equipped with internal combustion engines (other than PM and PN).